lakwarus/ballerina-camel-restful-service/README.md

 - Maven 3.2+
 - Your favorite IDE, I have used Spring Tool Suite (STS)

-NOTE : To reduce the length and the complecity of this repo/article, cloud native deployment comparison is discussing in [this](https://github.com/lakwarus/ballerina-camel-springboot-cloud-native-deployment) repo/article.
+NOTE : To reduce the length and the complecity of this repo/article, cloud native deployment comparison is done at [cloud native deployment - Ballerina vs Camel+SpringBoot](https://github.com/lakwarus/ballerina-camel-springboot-cloud-native-deployment) repo/article.

 ## Setting up the project
 Start with STS, first we need to create a maven project with dependencies.
 Project details I have used;